anaef/nginx-lws/doc/Directives.md

 You can use the `k` and `m` suffixes with *gc* to set kilobytes or megabytes, respectively.

+## lws_variable *variable*

+Context: server, location

+Resolves the value of an NGINX variable.
+The value of the variable with name *variable* can then be queried through the `lws.getvariable` [library function](Library.md).
+This directive can be used repeatedly.

 ## lws_error_response *error_response* [, *diagnostic*]

 Context: server, location